omicsEye/omePath/README.md

 ### Options ###

-Run deepath help to print a list of the options and the default settings.
+Run omePath help to print a list of the options and the default settings.

 ## Visualization ##

-`deepath` generates two enrichment plot per pathways (rank based and score based) in deepath that visualize the outputs and provide ggplot2 plots that can be used to generate manuscript/report quality figures. the m2 path returns a result variable which contains three variables 1) stats table 2) a list or ranked based enrichment plots, and 3) a list of score based enrichment plots.
+`omePath` generates two enrichment plot per pathways (rank based and score based) in omePath that visualize the outputs and provide ggplot2 plots that can be used to generate manuscript/report quality figures. the m2 path returns a result variable which contains three variables 1) stats table 2) a list or ranked based enrichment plots, and 3) a list of score based enrichment plots.
-* ``deepath ``: this function generates an enrichment plot of all pathways reported by deepath and have the following parameters:
+* ``omePath ``: this function generates an enrichment plot of all pathways reported by omePath and have the following parameters:

-``output_path``: the path to the deepath output.
+``output_path``: the path to the omePath output.

 ``do_plot``: a parameter to default is TRUE to generate the plots